yrp604/bad64-sys/docs/dev/plugins.md

 Again, I'm going to point out [the debugger](https://github.com/vector35/debugger) as a fantastic example of how to implement this.
 Generally speaking, you will either need to write both sides of the FFI in a similar way, or you may be able to find a library that does that for you.
 Possibly [libffi](https://sourceware.org/libffi/), although there aren't any examples of using it for Binary Ninja specifically.
 If you manage to get something working, let us know!
 We would love to see more complex plugins with extensible behavior!

 ## IDE Setup

 ### CLion

 CLion is generally pretty good at handling CMake projects.
 Given the above CMake configuration, it can automatically detect the plugin target and will compile and install correctly.
-Here are a a few steps to finish setup for building and live debugging your plugin:
+Here are a few steps to finish setup for building and live debugging your plugin:

 1. If you installed Binary Ninja somewhere other than the default, add an environment variable in your CMake Profile pointing at the installation, e.g.: `BN_INSTALL_DIR=/Applications/Binary Ninja.app`